 The second part of this result is particularly important because it links to the literature on liquidity and CDS trading (e.g., Oehmke and Zawadowski, 2015).
-Our model provides a novel explanation for why differential degrees to which CDS are included in structured finance products would affect liquidity.
+This model provides a novel explanation for how CDS inclusion into structured finance products affects liquidity.
 In our model, CDS which are poor collateral are not even issued.
-While the result is very stark given the stylized nature of our model, the insight is clearly more general: the ability to tranche a contract or to use a contract as collateral, will affect the issuance and trade in that contract.
-Investors will naturally issue contracts which are superior collateral.
-This result is similar to Fostel and Geanakoplos (2016), who show that investment in risky assets increases when the asset can be used as collateral.
+While the result is very stark given the stylized nature of our model, the insight is more general: the ability to tranche a contract or to use a contract as collateral will affect the issuance and trade in that contract and investors prefer contracts which are superior collateral.8